PORCELAIN BY ANTOINETTE

 Elements of form

-The final outcome of porcelain objects relies strongly on the form and how the form works in the firing.
-We discuss the relationship between the making and the firing process in detail.
+The final result of porcelain objects depends heavily on the form and how it interacts with the firing process.
+The relationship between making and firing is explored in depth.

 Considerations on decoration